openic-org/home/docs/iris-128/iris-128b/index.md

 *The Iris 128B system consists of 2 boards: the headstage and the adapter.*

-* The **headstage** is a small electronic system placed on top of or near the electrophysiological signals being recorded.
+* The headstage is a small electronic system placed on top of or near the electrophysiological signals being recorded.
-* It uses **commercially available off-the-shelf components**.
+* It uses commercially available off-the-shelf components.
-* The **adapter board** receives signals from the headstage (through the 80 pin nanopitch Molex connector and cable) and breaks them out into cables that interface with the **Intan Rec/Stim Controller**.
+* The adapter board receives signals from the headstage (through the 80 pin nanopitch Molex connector and cable) and breaks them out into cables that interface with the **Intan Rec/Stim Controller**.

 ![Iris-128](../images/iris-128b-architecture.jpg)